Optimization of conveyance of quantum particles by moving potential well: Introduction

-In the present paper, we study the simplest case that we move a particle from one position to another position in a fixed time by controlling motion of the position of trapping potential-well.
+In the present paper, we study the case that we move a particle from one position to another position in a fixed time by controlling motion of the position of trapping potential well.
 This motion seems simple, but in practice, we need acceleration of an initially rested particle, and then deceleration to stop it at the final position.
 This process requires complicated quantum operations.